Top 13 Professional Development Programs and Trainings for Science Teachers

 At EPI, we love science teachers, and we think you don’t get nearly enough credit for the amazing work you do.
 Think about it.
 You’re responsible for teaching students how to think critically through science education.
 You connect them to an entire field of knowledge, to new studies, and emerging research.
 And you inspire them to become doctors, engineers, conservation and marine biologists, or maybe even, you guessed it, science teachers!
 It’s like the circle of life…

 Many of these programs especially seek folks that are underrepresented in science or that teach in schools in impoverished areas.
 If that sounds like you, you should go for it!
 If that doesn’t sound like you, you should also go for it!
 Science teachers everywhere deserve to learn and grow and be inspired.
-Don't teach science in the U.S.?
-Check with each organization about eligibility - some of these programs accept international educators.

 And now, to kick things off, we’ll begin not-so-humbly with what we think is one of the best programs out there, EPI’s own professional development program, the Teacher Fellowships.

 Ecology Project International’s (EPI) Teacher Fellowships are eight-day professional development dreams for science teachers, at one of the nonprofit organization’s field sites – Mexico, Costa Rica, and Yellowstone National Park.
 Science teachers will be immersed in conservation science research, building their own data collection skills through monitoring leatherback sea turtle nests at Pacuare Reserve in Costa Rica or assisting Yellowstone biologists with tracking bison movements.
 Our local site staff, field instructors, and science research partners in each location will guide activities to help you generate your own curriculum to build environmental literacy in your classroom.
 EPI’s Teacher Fellows are generously funded by EPI donors, and teachers generally pay between $250-$600, plus airfare.
 Increíble!